bwintertkb/hooch/README.md

 ## Overview

 Hooch is a custom async runtime written in Rust.
-The runtime serves as a lightweight, experimental alternative to existing asynchronous frameworks, allowing for a deeper understanding of async runtime internals and offering a base for customization.
+The runtime serves as a lightweight, experimental alternative to existing asynchronous frameworks, allowing for a deeper understanding of async runtime internals.

 ## Features

 - **Custom Executor and Reactor**: Implements basic building blocks for async task scheduling and polling.
 - **Minimal Dependencies**: Lightweight and tailored specifically to async task handling.
-- **Educational**: Designed as a learning tool for understanding async runtimes.

 # Usage